apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

 - `wait_timeout`: The number of seconds the server waits for activity on a noninteractive connection before closing it.
 See [MySQL documentations](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout).

 :::caution
-If you use MySQL with the version above 8.0, you should pay attention to your SSL settings.
+If you use MySQL with the version above 8.0 with SSL mode disable, you should try one of these to make connector work normally:
-If you use default password mode, and disable SSL, you should enable `allowPublicKeyRetrieval`(Maybe cause MITM), or give RSA of server when connecting.
+- giving RSA of server when connecting.
+- enable `allowPublicKeyRetrieval`.
+(Maybe cause MITM)
-Another solution is using MySQL native password mode, however, we do not recommend this for safety reason.
+- using MySQL native password mode.
+(Do not recommend this for safety reason)
 :::

 ## How to create a MySQL Extract Node